mbasa/pgrServer/README.md

 docker-compose up -d
 ```

-From here, the app can be tested via http://localhost:8080/pgrServer/swagger-ui.html.
+From here, the app can be tested by displaying the *List of APIs*.

 Preparing the Topology